krakan/cvinit/README.md

 ## Installation

-The `cvform.p6` script needs to go into a cgi-bin directory and the `cvtemplate.html` and `cv.css` should go to the document root of the same web server.
+The `cvform.p6` script needs to go into a cgi-bin directory the `cv.css` should go to the document root of the same web server.
+The rest should go into the directory that is specified as gitdir in `etc/cv.json`.

 The script assumes that the web server provides an authenticated user name in the REMOTE_USER environment variable.